farcasterxyz/protocol/README.md

 Root Signers generate ECDSA signatures on the secp256k1 curve and can only publish Signer Authorization messages.
 All other types of messages must be signed by Delegate Signers, which creates EdDSA signatures on Curve25519[^ed25519].
 Delegate Signers can be used to authorize new devices or even third-party services to sign messages for an account.
 If a Delegate Signer is compromised, it can be revoked by itself, an ancestor in its chain of trust, or any Root Signer.
 When a Signer is revoked, Hubs discard all of its signed messages because there is no way to tell the user's messages from the attackers.

-Users might also transfer a fid to a new custody address due to key recovery or changing wallets.
+Users might also transfer an fid to a new custody address due to key recovery or changing wallets.
 It is usually desirable to preserve history and therefore both custody addresses become valid Root Signers.
 The set of valid signers for an fid form a series of distinct trees.
 Each tree's root is a historical custody address, and the leaves are delegate signers.

 <!-- Diagram of Signer Tree -->